• Careers Home

 Evidence Based Practice

-• Uses evidenced based guidelines (P&P, nursing standards of care, protocols, and pathways) consistently.
+• Ensures that staff applies current evidence based guidelines (P&P, standards of care, protocols, pathways).

 Relationships and Caring